What is the difference between PayPal Token and PayPal Payment Page?

 Bn: PayPal provides this code (information below on how to get this number)

-This is how you find the required information:
+How you find the required information on PayPal:

 Select the gear icon in the top right hand corner of the screen.

 Select "My selling tools" from the menu on the left and then select "manage" located behind the "Manage selling" option.

 Create “Buy Now” button.
 Please note that you don't need to fill in all the information.

 UN-CHECK the box next to "Save Button At PayPal".

 Do NOT make any changes in this step.

 Now that you've made all the appropriate changes, hit the "Create Button" at the bottom.